PIRATE-E/ai-workflow-task-agent/README.md

 - **Intelligent Message Classification**: Automatic routing between direct LLM responses and tool usage
 - **Ollama Integration**: Uses local Ollama models (llava-llama3:latest)
 - **Rich Console Output**: Enhanced formatting for better user experience
+- **RAG (Retrieval-Augmented Generation) Support**: Multiple functions for converting text/data chunks for RAG, making it easy to use your data flexibly with AI
+- **Neo4j-based RAG**: Specialized support for extracting and storing knowledge (triples) in a Neo4j graph database for advanced RAG workflows
+- **Concurrency for Speed**: Handles multiple tasks in parallel for faster responses
+- **Flexible Error Logging**: Print error logs anywhere in your code—or even send them across the network—using scripts from the `utils` package

+---

 ## 🏗️ Architecture